skambha6/tissue_purifier_sk/README.rst

 Citation
 --------
-This software package was developed by *Luca D'Alessio* and *Fedor Grab*.
+This software package was developed by *Luca D'Alessio*, *Sandeep Kambhampati*, and *Fedor Grab*.

 ..
-  If you use TissuePurifier please consider citing:
+  If you use TissueMosaic please consider citing:

   ::
     @article{YourName,